pnp/prompt-pulse/README.md

 - Ability to schedule prompts in advance to automatically send at a specific date/time.
 - Bulk import prompts from a csv file.
 - Users can like prompts to curate their own personal collection of prompts they find useful.
+- Integration with Prompt Buddy allowing prompts in Buddy to be shared through Pulse and visa versa.
 - Fully mobile responsive Power App so users can share and view prompts on the move.

+## Prompt Buddy Integration

+Prompt Pulse now integrates with Prompt Buddy, providing the following functionality:

+- Import Prompt Buddy prompts into Prompt Pulse.
+- Schedule prompts from Buddy in Prompt Pulse.
+- Sync Prompt Pulse prompts back to Prompt Buddy.

+**Note - At the time of writing only Microsoft 365 Copilot promps are synced from Prompt Buddy to Prompt Pulse.**

+Prompt Buddy is not required to use Prompt Pulse.

+The [Overview](Documentation/Overview.md) documentation explains how to import and schedule prompts from Prompt Buddy.

 ## Getting Started